Ancastal/TikTok-Researcher/README.md

 ## License

-This program is distributed under the GNU v3.0 License.
+This program is distributed under the AGPL-3.0 License.
 See `LICENSE` for more information.

 ## Contact